Responsible Travel on the OBX

 For Adventure Seekers

 Last year many of us missed out on the adrenaline-pumping experiences that we seek to shake off a sense of cabin fever.
-Now, as the Outer Banks’ parks and natural destinations welcome back surfers, bikers, beach bums and hikers it’s more important than ever to recreate responsibly.
+Now, as the Outer Banks’ parks and natural destinations welcome back surfers, bikers, fish fiends, beach bums and hikers it’s more important than ever to recreate responsibly.
 With more and more travelers visiting OBX each year, our natural resources are under immense pressure.
 Be sure to double check your gear list before heading out, avoid high-traffic destinations when possible, and seek out guidance to help you preserve the places we play.

 Probably as legendary as our beaches are the bistros, beach dives, and seafood shacks that dot the barrier islands from Duck to Hatteras and Roanoke Island.
 By far, most of our restaurants and cafes can only be found on the OBX, and we think that’s a good thing.
 What that gets you is personal attention to detail and family-run businesses working hard to keep you safe like they would their own.
 The industry is taking on additional best practices in the coronavirus era, adding to an already impeccable reputation.
 Visit our Restaurant page to be inspired or view specific Culinary related blog posts.